 Minimise large areas of paving where possible and instead use stepping stones in organic mulch or gravel to maximise the natural infiltration of rainwater into the soil.
-Regular pavers arranged in a grid pattern set in gravel or mulch and softened by low groundcovers work well with this formal character of the garden and complement geometric shapes of lawn and garden bed areas.
-Driveways should be either light exposed aggregate or coloured concrete in warm tones.
-Additionally, sawn and stained timber can be used as a highlight as long as it is consistent with the formal shapes of the garden.
+Regular paving slabs in squares or rectangles work well with this structured character and fit with the geometric shapes of lawn and garden bed areas.
+Driveways should be darker coloured paving, using coloured concrete and/or exposed aggregate concrete.
+Additionally, sawn timber can be used as a highlight as long as it is consistent with the formal shapes of the garden.